Homotopy theory with bornological coarse spaces: Coarse K -homology

-\begin{rem} One could ask wether the comparison result Corollary \ref{thm:sdf98245csv} implies the coarse Baum--Connes conjecture stating that the coarse assembly map $\mu$ is an isomorphism, if $X$ is a bornological coarse space of bounded geometry which has a cofinal set of entourages $U$ such that the coarse spaces $(X, \cC\langle U\rangle)$ have finite asymptotic dimension.
+\begin{rem} One could ask wether the comparison result Corollary \ref{thm:sdf98245csv} implies the coarse Baum--Connes conjecture stating that the coarse assembly map $\mu$ is an isomorphism, if $X$ is a bornological coarse space of bounded geometry of weakly finite asymptotic dimension.

 Unfortunately, Corollary \ref{thm:sdf98245csv} does not directly apply to the coarse assembly map $\mu$.